The Benefits of Huck Bolts

 For many years, welding was the only way to ensure the integrity of joints in demanding load-bearing or high-vibration applications.
 However, the lack of regulation covering steel manufacturing and fabrication has become a quality issue as the government has eradicated the regulations that mandated compliance to Australian Standards.
 Huck bolts overcome numerous quality issues associated with welding and the reasons to use Huck bolts over welding are many.

-- Huck bolts are safer than welding.
-Welding comes with many health issues, including lung cancer, retina damage and asthma.
-With welding there are also spark risks, with numerous fires having been started by random sparks.
+- Huck bolts are safe compared to welding.
+Welding comes with many health issues, along with spark risks, as numerous fires have been started by random sparks.

 - Fast and easy installations that save you money.
-Huck bolt installation requires minimal training and improves productively compared to welding.
-Surface preparation is not critical with Huck bolts and human error is significantly reduced.
+Installing Huck bolts requires minimal training, unlike welding.
+Surface preparation is not critical with Huck bolts and human error is reduced.

-- Huck bolts are immune to heat-affected zones (HAZ).
+- Huck bolts are immune from the issues of heat-affected zones (HAZ).
 This can cause material strength issues whereas Huck bolts avoid thermal expansion issues.

 - Regular Inspections.
 Huck bolts allow for quick inspection, whereas welds are difficult to inspect and the inspections often require expensive equipment.